actionless/pikaur/README.md

 Inspired by `pacaur`, `yaourt` and `yay`.

 Instead of trying to be smarter than pacman (by using `--nodeps`, `--force`, `--ask`, `--noconfirm` and so) it just interactively tells pacman what to do.
-If pacman will ask some unexpected question user will be just able to answer it manually.
+If pacman asks some unexpected question, the user will be just able to answer it manually.

 Notable features: